-"Myra Breckinridge was born with a scalpel and don't you ever forget it motherfuckers, as the kids all say," Raquel Welch--as post-op woman Myra-- narrates, and you feel that something is definitely being cut off--it's the 60s and the last vestige of hetero-studliness associated with the counterculture's orgy mentality.
-MYRA B. is generally considered one awful film but it's pretty hot as an anti-Hollywood, anti-acting school, anti-cowboy rant, something Valerie Solanis might dream up in prison after too much pruno.
+"Myra Breckinridge was born with a scalpel and don't you ever forget it motherfuckers, as the kids all say," Raquel Welch--as post-op woman Myra-- narrates in the unre-member-rabble mess/tear/racy-piece MYRA BRECKINRIDGE.
+That scalpel in old John Carradine's mitt will, you feel, definitely cut off something, and it's not Bunny's member.
+No, "ma'am" --it's the end of the 60s and the last vestige of hetero-studliness associated with the counterculture's orgy mentality has fishtailed out and into a Joe Buck on the Deuce-style gay orbit.
+MYRA B. is generally considered one awful film but it's pretty fascinating as an anti-Hollywood, anti-acting school, anti-cowboy rant, something Valerie Solanis might scribble on her wall in prison after too much pruno.
 "My purpose in coming to Hollywood," Myra announces. "is to destroy the American male in all its forms."
 As long as the film focuses on this aspect, draws heavily from old film clips, and lets Raquel Welch spout pro-40s camp Hollywood doctrine, it's pretty badass.
-But Michael Sarne, a Brit actor, singer, and flashy gent, was given the directorial reins.
-A mistake, because only an American could really understand Hollywood and its twisted sexuality.
-The Brits are way different and Sarne's camera is almost too polite; he forgets to leer down Raquel Welch's dress, and up it; he cuts away right when a tirade is getting interesting.
+But Michael Sarne, a Brit actor, singer, and flashy gent, was given the directorial reins and this was, it turns out, a rather serious mistake, because only an American could really understand Hollywood and its twisted sexuality in the way needed, and even then, Sarne's camera is almost too polite; he forgets to leer down Raquel Welch's dress and he cuts away right when a tirade is getting interesting.

-It all happened fast, starting around 1966: a glut of over-priced, star-studded, psychedelic imagery-and-song-filled counterculture-satirizing (and aping) bids for mainstream success, crammed with old bread line character actors, usually about an average square man (played by Bob Hope, Peter Sellers, Goerge C. Scott) leaving his average, square wife for a young free spirit hippie chick (Goldie Hawn, Joey Heatherton, Julie Christie) or some such variation.
+It all happened fast, starting around 1966: a glut of over-priced, star-studded, psychedelic imagery-and-song-filled counterculture-satirizing (and aping) bids for mainstream success, crammed with old bread line character actors.
+The story was usually about an average square man (played by Bob Hope, Peter Sellers, Goerge C. Scott) leaving his average, square wife for a young free spirit hippie chick (Goldie Hawn, Joey Heatherton, Julie Christie); if not shacking up with her, then just stalking her, or trying to kill her.
 There was: CANDY (dir.
 Christian Marquand); BOOM! (dir.
 Joseph Losey); CASINO ROYALE (dir.
 Ken Hughes); BLUEBEARD (dir.
 Edward Dmytryk); SKIDOO (dir.
-Otto Preminger); I LOVE YOU ALICE B. TOLKAS; WHAT'S NEW PUSSYCAT? and THERE'S A GIRL IN MY SOUP (all w/ Peter Sellers); HOW TO COMMIT MARRIAGE (w/ Bob Hope), everything by Roger Vadim; PETULIA (dir.
-Richard Lester), and to name just a few.
+Otto Preminger); I LOVE YOU ALICE B. TOLKAS; WHAT'S NEW PUSSYCAT? and THERE'S A GIRL IN MY SOUP (all w/ Peter Sellers); HOW TO COMMIT MARRIAGE (w/ Bob Hope), everything ever made by Roger Vadim; PETULIA (dir.
+Richard Lester), to name just a few.

 |We're not a big fan of 'eaters' here at Acidemic|

-What made MYRA a hopeful buzz generator was the sex change angle, coupled to the image of Raquel Welch as a sex change dominatrix.
+What made MYRA a hopeful buzz generator was the sex change angle coupled to the image of Raquel Welch as an American flag-waving dominatrix.
 She had been made an international star before her breakout film ONE MILLION YEARS BC (1967) had even been released, just from the poster!
 She had two things going for her: a body that redefined 'smokin'' and--the less renowned one--an air of take-no-prisoners imperiousness that made her perfect for Myra.

 The fatal flaw of the film is right there in the opening bit: John Carradine plays a mumbling doctor performing the gender reassignment in what is presumably a psychedelic dream sequence "You realize once we cut if off it won't grow back," Carradine says, trying to talk Myron out of it.
 "How about circumcision?
 It's cheaper."

 Now, that's in itself hilarious and Carradine rocks, but if you start a story already in a dream sequence, and never really come out of it, then there's nothing ventured, no risk, no reason to care what happens through the whole rest of the film, unless it contrasts at some point with a recognizable reality.
-Carradine's warning that "it won't grow back" has no weight since we don't even know him AND it does apparently grow back.
-As soon as Farrah Fawcett hints she'd sleep with Myra if she were only a he he backs out of the whole damn movie.
+Carradine's warning that "it won't grow back" has no weight since we don't even know Myron ha one to begin with, AND either way it does apparently grow back.
+As soon as Farrah Fawcett hints she'd sleep with Myra if she were only a 'he', he backs out of the whole damn movie.

-The problem is, while some of the dialogue does attain a dizzying height of cinematic savvy it also has a very short attention span.
-In parts it seems like Sarne checked his watch, realized the film had played long enough that it could stop and still be considered a feature, and so made a 'wrap it up' gesture and departed for rehab, leaving MRYA caught between the zipper of gender studies phenomena and just another hard place limbo.
-Feints at validating the lifestyles of queers, commies, nymphos, hippies, and the all-rightness of punking out of dumb "I'm straight!"-pleading studs (ala SCORE!) add up to zilch if the jab is a sucker punch-wearin'-a-wire vindication of establishment, the old 'we had a lot of fun here tonight boys and girls but remember, gender straitjackets are there for your protection!' switch and shuffle.
+The problem is, while some of the film's dialogue does attain a dizzying height of cinematic savvy it also betrays a very short attention span.
+In parts it seems like Sarne checked his watch, realized the film had played long enough that it could stop and still be considered a feature, and so made a 'wrap it up' gesture and immediately departed for rehab, leaving MRYA caught between the zipper of gender studies phenomena and a hard place limbo.
+Feints at validating the lifestyles of queers, commies, nymphos, hippies, and the all-rightness of punking out of dumb "I'm straight!"-pleading studs (ala SCORE!) add up to zilch if it all ends up merely being the vindication of establishment, the old 'we had a lot of fun here tonight boys and girls but remember, gender straitjackets are there for your protection!' switch and shuffle.

-But what MYRA fears isn't rejection of its taboo-breaking but the future of Hollywood without censorship, because it can't break walls if there's no walls left, and its terribly afraid it has nothing else to offer.
-Knocking a few glory holes in the wall it then rushes to quick patch them up for the next customer.
+Maybe what MYRA's makers subconsciously seem to fear isn't so much rejection of its taboo-breaking but the idea of Hollywood without censorship, because a film like MYRA can't break walls if there are no walls left, and MYRA is terribly afraid it has nothing else to offer.
+So, knocking a few glory holes in the wall while it's friends are over, it then rushes to quick patch them up for when dad comes home.
 Or another metaphor: the little boy dancing on the top of the dam, screaming that its about to burst, and kicking at it with his little churchy shoe, and then whipping out his dick when no one pays attention and, when no one pays attention even then, pretending to cut it off.
-Rex Reed's hatred of the film is telling it that sense.
-In his little three minute film reviews on TV, Reed's snootiness was droll, but this is a real movie, and no snootiness stays droll longer than three minutes.
+Rex Reed's well-known hatred of the film is telling it that sense.
+In his little three minute film reviews on TV, Reed's snootiness was rawther droll, but this is a real movie, and no snootiness stays droll longer than three minutes.

 Sadly, for all that, Rex might have been right.
 As with so many movies with 'queer' characters in that less-enlightened era, the 'ick' factor is camped to the point of gauchery, and all that's left is Myra's knowing but bizarre love of 40s musicals.
-She's horrified that the dumb acting student hunk she aims to deflower never heard of the Andrews sisters, and Welch is superbly authoritarian and uber-confident explaining with just a touch of mock wistfulness that they "really did roll out that barrel...
+She's horrified that the dumb acting student hunk she aims to deflower never heard of the Andrews sisters, for example.
+TWelch is superbly authoritarian and uber-confident throughout, it should be added, explaining with just a touch of mock wistfulness that they "really did roll out that barrel...
 And no one ever really rolled it back."
-Old movie footage of giggling Richard Widmark from KISS OF DEATH and Marlene is Navy drag in SEVEN SINNERS comes like a welcome reprieve and apt commentary, as if the history of gender-bent Hollywood was looking on as a Greek chorus.
-When she clocks John Huston during class she explains that she's using the fighting style of Patricia Collinges in THE LITTLE FOXES.
+Old movie footage of giggling Richard Widmark from KISS OF DEATH and Marlene in Navy drag from SEVEN SINNERS comes rolling in like a welcome reprieve and apt commentary, as if the history of gender-bent Hollywood was looking on as a Greek chorus.
+When Myra clocks John Huston during class she explains that she's using the fighting style of Patricia Collinges in THE LITTLE FOXES.
 And TARZAN AND THE AMAZONS (1945, below) is, she adds, a masterpiece.
 Myra also explains that, "The real Christ can't compare with either actor in King of Kings," and the only one now to compare oneself with is James Bond "who inevitably ends up with a blow-torch aimed at his crotch."
 All this is very, very welcome and taken, no doubt, straight from Vidal's lips to hers, where it

 ... as it says in the bible.